VAPAAAA/Alcometer_App/README.md

 Alcometer
-Alcometer is a React app that helps estimate your blood alcohol level based on inputs for weight, gender, number of drinks, and time spent drinking.
+Alcometer is a React app that estimates your blood alcohol level based on inputs for weight, gender, number of drinks, and time spent drinking.

 Usage
-To use the app, follow these steps:

 Clone the repository:

 bash